 All Civil War re-enactments attract more Rebel soldiers than Union ones, Grzelak said.
 “Everybody wants to be the underdog,” he explained.
 “There are more British in Revolutionary war re-enactments and more Nazis in WWII re-enactments.”

 Grzelak, who grew up in Miami and now lives in Orlando, is a Union re-enactor; 25 years ago he formed his own unit, the Union’s 17th Connecticut.
 The real unit spent the end of the war guarding the St. Johns River in Florida.

-African-American re-enactors are less common, but because of the three “colored” units in Olustee and the 150th anniversary, Grzelak said they expect 50 black re-enactors from around the country to participate.
+African-American re-enactors are less common, but because of the three “colored” units in Olustee, Grzelak said they expect black re-enactors from around the country to participate.

 The battle re-enactment, which includes a skirmish on Saturday and a scripted battle on Sunday, is dramatic and spectacular, according to Park Service Specialist Andrea Thomas.
 “There are cavalry runs with horses, pyrotechnics, big guns – it looks like a real battle.”